rg-3/read-only-mode.js/README.md

 You can hide suggested users, topics, and trends in the sidebar and on your timeline which removes interrupting content.
-It's also possible to hide the follower and following count from profile pages, or create a read-only version of the Twitter website.
+It's also possible to hide the follower and following count on profile pages, or create a read-only version of the Twitter website.
 The experience you create depends on the settings you choose.